mnicho03/Getting-and-Cleaning-Data/README.md

 # CodeBook.md
 describes the variables, the data, and any transformations or work that you performed to clean up the data

+# Assumptions
+1) data is already downloaded into UCI HAR Dataset folder one level below working directory